DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Loes & Kimmy

 ## Joe
-* doing: editing summary of chapter 4
+* doing: editing summary of chapter 6
-* doing: small adjustments to text of chapter 4
+* doing: small adjustments to text of chapter 6
-* will do: complete edit of chapter 8, with many changes to the text
+* will do: finish edit of chapter 8, with many changes to the text
 * will do: edit chapter 9 and appendices, with many changes to the text